tstark7952/pulumi-kind-cluster/README.md

 pulumi destroy
 ```

-This will:
+This will completely remove:
-- Delete the Kind cluster
+- Kind cluster
-- Stop and remove the Lima VM
+- Lima VM and all associated files
-- Remove the launchd service
+- launchd service
-- Clean up Docker contexts
+- Docker context (`lima-myk8s-docker`)
+- kubectl context, cluster, and user entries (`kind-myk8s`)
-- Remove configuration files
+- Kubeconfig files and symlinks
+- Shell profile entries (KUBECONFIG exports)
+- Helper scripts (`~/bin/use-k8s.sh`)

+After `pulumi destroy`, your system is restored to its original state with no leftover configurations.

 ### Persistent Storage